hilbertw/stereo_matching/readme.md

 Stereo Matching
 ==================
 This repository is an example for stereo matching I've been learning recently.
+Support both cpu and gpu working.

 Pre-requisites
 --------------
-Visual Studio 2015

 CUDA

 OpenCV